Vishesh-Gupta/kiosk-system/README.md

 --------------------------

 1. Clone the repo.
-2. Use a compiler to compile ad run it.
+2. Use a compiler to compile and run it.